Demigod21/fabrick-test/README.md

 and if all the ports are available, the following applications will start:

-- Postgresql: to store transaction
+- Postgresql: to store transactions
 - Adminer: db managing browser app, just go to `http://localhost:8081/`
-- fabrick-test: the Springboot application

-# Spring + docker comspoe

-If you want to run the postgres sql seperatly you need to
-- Switch docker-compose.yml with docker-compose-alt.yml
-- Change the application.properties file to point to localhost instead of postgres
+After that, you can simply start the SpringBoot application with Maven or any IDE that supports it

 # How to use it